"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 But really, it’s for young men with criminal backgrounds.

-Drugs, assault, reckless driving that led to serious accidents—it’s all in MAKAM!
+Drugs, assault, reckless driving that led to serious injury of innocent victims—it’s all in MAKAM!

 The odd thing is that if a boy from a charedi family with a minor police record refuses to join Nachal Charedi, he’s placed in MAKAM with boys who grew up in Israel’s worst neighborhoods and have sat in prison.